baratgabor/FileConverter3D/README.md

 Has transformation matrix based mesh transformation capability that doesn't have any external dependencies.

+Not really optimized, besides "don't be an idiot" sort of basic sensibilities.

+(I think this structure makes it feasible to implement direct transcoding with a sliding window (without loading the full model into memory).
+I might look into this later.)

 # Current status

 Under development, but working/functional.
 The basic structure is semi-solid already, so I'll start adding tests soon.